gabesamu/gabesamu.github.io/src/content/articles/aoc-day1.md

 <br>

 ## Input Analysis
-A file full of lines, each line consists of alphanumric characters.
+A file full of lines, each line consists of alphanumric characters with no spaces.

-## Part 1 Problem Statement
+## Part 1 Core Problem
 Get the first and last digit character of each line, and combine them into one number.
 Them sum all the numbers together.